ymgyt/syndicationd/README.md

 ### Authentication

 syndicationd maintains state (such as subscribed feeds) on the backend, and therefore requires authentication to make requests.
-Currently, only GitHub is supported.
-The only scope syndicationd requires is [`user:email`](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps) to read the user's email. the user's email is used only as an identifier after being hashed.
+Currently, GitHub and Google are supported.
+The only scope syndicationd requires is [`user:email`](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps)(Github) or ['email'](https://developers.google.com/identity/gsi/web/guides/devices#obtain_a_user_code_and_verification_url)(Google) to read the user's email. the user's email is used only as an identifier after being hashed and never stored.

 ### Export subscribed feeds